 Schools operating as for-profit businesses or that have endowments exceeding $50 million are not eligible.
 In some cases, non-traditional facilities and students may be eligible.
 For more information regarding specific eligibility of Head Start, pre-kindergarten, juvenile justice, and adult education student populations and facilities, visit the Non-traditional Education page.
 An Educational Service Agency (ESA), which may operate owned or leased instructional facilities, may be eligible for E-Rate program support if it provides elementary or secondary education as defined in state law.

-School Residential Facilities – Starting in FY2011, the following school residential facilities became eligible for discounts:
+School Residential Facilities – Starting in Funding Year 2011, certain school residential facilities became eligible for discounts:

 - Schools on Tribal lands;

 - Schools that serve children with physical, cognitive, and behavioral disabilities;

 - Schools that serve children with medical needs;